-Applied Recognition Inc. (ARI), creator of the Ver-ID product family, is committed to protecting your privacy, while providing you with leading edge desktop, mobile, and web services.
+Applied Recognition Corp.
+(ARC), creator of the Ver-ID product family, is committed to protecting your privacy, while providing you with leading edge desktop, mobile, and web services.
 Here we describe how we collect, use and handle your information when you use our website, software apps, software development kits (SDKs) and web services (collectively, the “Services”).

 Stewardship of your data is critical to us and a responsibility that we embrace.
 We believe that our users’ data should receive the same legal protections regardless of whether it’s stored on our servers or on their home computer’s hard drive.
 We’ll abide by the following Government Request Principles when receiving, scrutinizing and responding to government requests for our users’ data: